datadotworld/dwapi-spec/CONTRIBUTING.md

 ## General

-The following general rules apply on this project:
+* Keep in mind that this is a design project.
+Contributions of all kinds (issues, ideas, proposals), not just code, are highly appreciated.
+* Pull requests are welcome with the understanding that changes proposed to actual operations, parameters and responses will be carefully evaluated and discussed, and may not always be accepted.
 * All contributions including documentation, filenames and discussions should be written in English language.

 ## Issues

-Our [issue tracker](https://github.com/datadotworld/dwapi-specs/issues) can be used to discuss problems or additions to the current or next version of the data.world API specification.
+Our [issue tracker](https://github.com/datadotworld/dwapi-specs/issues) can be used to report issues and propose changes to the current or next version of the data.world API specification.

 Please follow these guidelines before opening an issue:
 * Make sure your issue is not a duplicate.
 * Make sure your issue is relevant to the specification.